ruwanthiThe/RideWave/README.md

 ## 🚀 Project Overview

-This project is a high-performance mobile application developed using **Expo React Native**.
+This project is a mobile application developed using **Expo React Native**.
 It features two distinct interfaces: one for passengers to book rides and another for drivers to accept and manage those rides.

 ### Key Features